deg2800/SwiftHTTPServer/README.md

 Running `SwiftHTTPServer routes` will display a list of all registered routes found in registered modules.
 I intend on documenting how modules work, but for now, you can copy the modules I have created as a guide. `AdminUsersModule` shows different routes handling SQLite CRUD operations and handling both GET and POST HTTP requests.
 Register modules in `main.swift` after initializing the `ModuleManager` by calling `moduleManager.registerModule([ModuleName]())`.

 If you've gotten to this point and now wish to make this server *internet accessible*, I would recommend using a reverse proxy with something like Nginx or Apache, as this server is HTTP, not HTTPS.
-If there is a demand for it, I may write a guide for it, otherwise a quick search on Google should point you in the right direction.
+If there is a demand for it, I may write a guide for it, otherwise a quick search on Google should point you in the right direction. **Be warned** that in the current state of the server, there exists a database containing dummy user info and the ability for anyone to create more.
+I have not yet written the authentication middleware and the entire /admin route is currently unprotected and **public**, which also includes /admin/log which will show a log containing the IP addresses of every request the server receives.
+You can modify the register() function of the routes in the different modules and set protected to true which will display an access denied page for those routes, or you can remove the module registrations from main.swift which remove all routes from that module.
+Or you can write your own authentication middleware and regester it with the middleware manager in main.swift.
+Be creative, it's your server; the choice is yours!